restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 Again you can see that we've instructed restic to backup 100MiB of data, but in this case restic was much faster and finished the job in less than a second.
+Restic would have also be able to efficiently backup a file that was renamed or even moved to a different directory.

 Looking at the repository size you can probably already guess that it is still about 100MiB, since we didn't really add any new data: